8 Things a Buyer Notices Instantly

 (Vanilla is tolerable by most, please don’t go spray-crazy with strongly scented Lysol or other fresheners right before the showings).
 Some people have allergies that will get aggravated, others will wonder what you’re trying to cover up.
 Keep it simple.

 You can’t go wrong with Neutral colors.
-Not all buyers are going to dig your Bright Orange Kitchen, your teenager’s “Black Bedroom”
+Not all buyers are going to dig your Bright Orange Kitchen, or the fluorescent Pink phase in the bedroom that used to be purple, that used to be yellow… you get the idea.

 8. Priced too High

-Do your research.
-Click Here to find out your home’s value
+- Start here to find out your home’s value.